 Unlike traditional banks, Mercury has no:

-Bottom line: For a typical startup making domestic payments via ACH and wire, Mercury costs $0/month.
+Bottom line: For a typical startup making domestic payments via ACH and domestic wire, Mercury can still cost $0/month.
+International and non-USD usage requires a closer fee check.

 Scenario: You raise a $3M Series A and keep $2M in Mercury for runway.